odh-labs/rhoai-roadshow-v2/site/README.md

 podman run -it --rm --name=nodejs-dev -p 3000:3000 -v $PWD:/workdir:Z quay.io/bryonbaker/nodejs-22:basic
 ```

-Once you have done that you can change into the `docs` directory and launch the site as described above.
+Once you have done that you can launch the site as described above.